Vaginal Treatment: Laser Treatment for Dryness, Incontinence, Tightening & Painful Sex in Melbourne

 - Sometimes called “women’s troubles” or “female problems,” vaginal concerns are very common, especially after giving birth.

-- These concerns may include vaginal dryness, vaginal atrophy or laxity, urge incontinence or mild urinary stress incontinence, painful sexual intercourse (Dyspareunia) and recurring urinary tract infections.
+- These concerns may include; vaginal dryness, vaginal atrophy or laxity, urge incontinence or mild urinary stress incontinence, painful sexual intercourse (Dyspareunia) and recurring urinary tract infections.

-- It may also a useful addition to a complete “Mummy Makeover” with breast, abdominal area and body contouring procedures after your pregnancy to help you “get your body back.”
+- It may also be a useful addition to a complete “Mummy Makeover” with breast, abdominal area and body contouring procedures after your pregnancy to help you “get your body back.”